 This paper considers the current status of delta wing research from the point of view of the potential for using joint experimental and computational studies to advance the subject.
-After a brief review of the available measurement and numerical methods, delta wing phenomena are considered in the following categories: shear layer instabilities, vortex breakdown, vortex interactions, nonslender vortices, multiple vortices, manoevring wing vortices and vortex/flexible wing interaction.
-It is concluded that CFD can be very valuable to guide the type amd location of experimental data collected and to enhance the understanding of the data but adding information.
-Currently CFD requires more datasets which include boundary layer and field information and which ideally combine different types of data.
+After a brief review of the available measurement and numerical methods, delta wing phenomena are considered in the following categories: shear layer instabilities, vortex breakdown, vortex interactions, non-slender vortices, multiple vortices, manoeuvring wing vortices and vortex/flexible wing interaction.
+It is concluded that CFD can be very valuable to guide the type and location of experimental data collected and to enhance the understanding of the data.
+Currently CFD requires more extensive datasets which include boundary layer and flowfield information, and which ideally combine different types of data. © 2005 Elsevier SAS.
+All rights reserved.